Official Slow Pitch Softball Rules

 - First base shall include a safety base placed to the right; overruns must be made on the safety base.

-- All equipment except for gloves will be provided by the League.
+- All equipment except for gloves and bats will be provided by the league.

 - The ball shall be a 12 inch .52 COR/300 maximum compression softball, regardless of the gender of the batter.

 - Players must wear their league-provided t-shirts of the appropriate color for their team.

 - Steel cleats are prohibited.

 - Each game shall be completed in no more than 7 innings or as time allows.

 - After 55 minutes of play, the inning being played will be completed, plus an additional inning if the game has not yet completed 7 innings.

 - At the 55 minute mark, the umpire shall announce that the next inning will be the last inning.

 - The clock is suspended for the final inning (whether it is the 7th inning or the declared final inning due to time limit).

 - If a team cannot make up a score deficit due to the 7-run per inning limit within the current or next inning, the game will end immediately.